New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Role-aware system design

 Backend and full-stack candidates get classic service-and-scale prompts, data engineers get pipeline, warehouse, and streaming designs, and platform or cloud roles get reliability and infrastructure questions.
-CareerOS can steer the mock toward the flavour your interview will actually use so the practice transfers directly.
+PrepNPlaced can steer the mock toward the flavour your interview will actually use so the practice transfers directly.

 Backend: services, APIs, scaling, reliability